Ruguanxue: Origin

-The term was coined in 2019 by "Shangaoxian" (山高县), a netizen on Zhihu (the Chinese equivalent of Quora) whose account has since been banned permanently, when he wrote a 300-word answer to a question "What history lessons have the Chinese learned from the death of Ming?", which received more than 4,000 likes.
-In particular, he wrote, "Don't carry sage books and think nonsense before you break through the Pass, and after you break through the Pass, there will always be great scholars preaching for you", arguing that it is useless to try to win over public opinion when the ruling empire insists on demonizing you as a barbarian, and it is better to just overthrow the old ruler and then use the newly acquired authority to disseminate one's own value system as the new legitimate orthodoxy.
+The term was coined in 2019 by "Shangaoxian" (山高县), a Zhihu user whose account has since been banned permanently, when he wrote a 300-word answer to a question "What history lessons have the Chinese learned from the death of Ming?", which received more than 4,000 likes.
+In particular, he wrote, "don't carry sage books and think nonsense before you break through the Pass, and after you break through the Pass, there will always be great scholars preaching for you", arguing that it is useless to try to win over public opinion when the ruling empire insists on demonizing as a barbarian, and it is better to just overthrow the old ruler and then use the newly acquired authority to disseminate one's own value system as the new legitimate orthodoxy.
 Shangaoxian later said his theory was also inspired by the German Empire's challenge to the 19th century colonial order dominated by the British Empire.

 The popularity of the discourse is generally believed to be related to the rise of Chinese nationalism at the time, although the discursive, metaphorical approach used has been traced back much further in time to online groups.

 Views

 United States and international relations

 Wilhelm II in uniform, around 1915.
 According to Shangaoxian, he is the inspirer of the discourse.

+The Ruguanxue narrative compares modern China to the Manchus, who replaced the Ming dynasty.
+This narrative compares the United States to the Ming, deeming the United States a paper tiger which appears to be affluent and strong but is in fact in decline.

 Almost all advocates believe that the United States is in decline and that China should take its place, while American accusations against China are seen as resistance from a weakened empire against an emerging one.
 The theoretical foundation of this discourse is considered to be constructed on geopolitics, and the central issue it addresses is the transfer of international leadership.

 Shangaoxian himself compares China to the German Empire and the Japanese Empire.
 He said that both of them were the losers who advocate Ruguanxue, and specifically analyzed that Wilhelm II wanted to have a "colony under the sun" but failed, while China had a population of 1.4 billion so it would not fail.
 Although the anti-hegemonic sentiment and realpolitik analysis contained in this is supported, it is also accused of being ultra-nationalistic and reminiscent of Ichisada Miyazaki's militaristic sentiment.
 Debate persists as to whether or not it is an imperialist discourse, with it being said to be still in the "open" stage, still focused only on China's challenge to the American order, without considering what might happen if that challenge becomes successful.